 Hammarskjold has active student leadership.
 Students engage in many activities including leadership development for Grade 9 and Grade 10 students held at the Kingfisher Lake Outdoor Education Centre.
 Furthermore, Student Council members actively support community activities and a wide range of co-curricular opportunities, particularly in the area of clubs and athletics.
-Other groups include, but are not limited to, Yearbook, Natural Helpers, Hammbassadors, and Gender & Sexuality Alliance (GSA).
+Other groups include, but are not limited to, Yearbook, Natural Helpers, Hammbassadors, Gender & Sexuality Alliance (GSA) and STEM.

-Hammarskjold students participate in a variety of sports at all levels: cross-country running, football, wrestling, track and field, volleyball, basketball, biking, soccer and more.
+Hammarskjold students participate in a variety of sports at all levels: cross-country running, football, wrestling, track and field, golf, volleyball, basketball, biking, soccer, badminton, tennis, curling and more.
 Hammarskjold is proud to compete in all SSSAA athletic activities.